 You’ve seen the other websites.
 You’ve read the materials.
-This is where schools of public health talk about their superb academic curriculum and degree choices, their innovative interdisciplinary curriculum and joint degree programs, and their exciting internship and practicum opportunities.
+This is where schools of public health talk about their superb academic curriculum and degree choices, their innovative interdisciplinary curriculum and joint degree programs and their exciting internship and practicum opportunities.
 This is also where they take the time to list all the incredible research initiatives that faculty and students are conducting.

 If you ask any of our students, it’s the supportive and caring sense of community that is woven into our academically rich culture.
 The Yale School of Public Health fosters a supportive environment for to succeed, the assistance to achieve your professional goals, and a network of relationships that will benefit you throughout your lifetime.